Archie4575/leibnitz/README.md

-# Leibniz
+# Leibnitz
-A C++ command line tool to estimate Pi using leibniz's formula.
+A C++ command line tool to estimate Pi using leibnitz's formula.

 # Installation
 ```